arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 There are a lot of things I know at this point: I am working on Italics along with a few more typographic features, and I will continue to refine shaping, spacing, and kerning across the project.

+Spoiler alert: the italics will be pretty boring.
+They *may* have a single-story `a` on by default, but will otherwise be a sloped (and optically corrected) version of the uprights.
+I am working to keep these as geometric as possible, so they can work seamlessly with the intent of the family as a whole.

-I hope to finish and fully release a `1.0` in the coming months.
+I plan to finish and fully release a `1.0` in the coming months.
 When I do, I plan to also release a more-refined version of this essay.

 So, if you managed to actually read (or even skim!) this post and have any questions for me, please me know.